-Healthy productive communication abilities are not inherent.
-They are learned and developed.
-Our life experiences frame the foundation for how we perceive each other and form relationships.
-Healthy relationships depend on good communication, mutual respect and trust.
 Communication is far more than the words we speak.
-The way we say the words and how they are received impact the success of the message.
-When we are able to communicate effectively, we connect, and these connections establish and strengthen our relationships.
+The way we speak and the way our words are received will impact the success of the message.
+When we can communicate effectively, we connect, and these connections establish and strengthen our relationships.

-Create an environment conducive for conversation by selecting an area that is quiet, private and comfortable.
-Take the time to ensure distractions are limited by turning of the television, silencing cell phones and communicating to other family members how they can support and respect this special talking time.
+Create an environment conducive for conversation by selecting an area that is quiet, private, and comfortable.
+Take the time to ensure distractions are limited by turning off the television, silencing cell phones, and communicating to other family members about how they can support and respect this special talking time.

 Listen so your partner will talk.
 Do not interrupt, jump to conclusions or finish the other person’s sentence.
 Give your full attention to the conversation by actively listening and confirming what you have heard.
 Be mindful of your body language.
 Avoid eye-rolling, smirking, finger-jabbing, or doing something else at the same time.